jsomers/liars/README.md

 end
 ```

-Given all of the information at a point in time, your bot must emit either a bid or a challenge:
+Given all of that information, your bot must emit either a bid or a challenge.
+That's the output of the `go!` function:

 ```rb
 class ExampleBot < Player